sendgrid/docs/source/User_Guide/Marketing_Campaigns/senders.md

 {% endwarning %}

 {% anchor h2 %}
-Using your preset Sender Information In Your Campaigns
+Using Your Preset Sender Information In Your Campaigns
 {% endanchor %}

 You can insert your sender identity information into your campaigns using the following tags within your campaign or template content: